In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 In Cleveland, our major partnerships include:

 - The Cleveland Division Joint Terrorism Task Force (JTTF) brings together representatives of approximately over 40 federal, state, and local law enforcement agencies.
 The task force has primary responsibility for reviewing terrorism threats and conducting both domestic and international terrorism investigations.
 It also handles threats involving weapons of mass destruction and supports special events.
-We also have satellite Joint Terrorism Task Forces working out of Akron, Canton, and Toledo.
+We have satellite JTTFs working out of Akron, Canton, and Toledo.

 - The Cleveland Field Intelligence Group is a team of FBI agents and analysts who provide a full range of intelligence support on terrorism and criminal threats.